-Elena Fischer-Dieskau gives us Brahms played with the sort of style of which Dietrich Fischer-Dieskau would have approved.
+Elena Fischer-Dieskau gives us Brahms played with the sort of style of which her grandfather would have approved.

 Fischer-Dieskau's articulate fingering packs a powerful punch and her close attention to the blend of her playing with the orchestra is always apparent.

-Soloist for the Tchaikovsky's Piano Concerto No.1 was pianist Elena Fischer-Dieskau who brought exciting drama and an infectious sparky attitude to the well-known piece.
-Her approach was bold and authoritative, her touch turning light and dreamily sensitive in the development passages.
+Pianist Elena Fischer-Dieskau brought exciting drama and an infectious sparky attitude to Tchaikovsky's Piano Concerto No.1.
+Her approach is bold and authoritative and her touch dreamily sensitive in the development passages.
 Fischer-Dieskau made the fearsome chord sequences and double octave runs look easy, hurtling towards an exciting finish.

-Elena Fischer-Dieskau combines precision, distinction, elegance, magical dexterity and infinite tenderness with a caressing touch on the piano and attentive communication with the orchestra, in Schumann's piano concerto.
+Elena Fischer-Dieskau combines precision, distinction, elegance, magical dexterity and infinite tenderness with a caressing touch and attentive communication with the orchestra in Robert Schumann's piano concerto.

 Fischer-Dieskau's delicate hands produce a thunderous sound.
-The young pianist enchanted the audience with her emotion-filled performance and inspired every last member of the audience.
+The young pianist enchanted the audience with her emotion-filled performance and inspired every single member of the audience.

 The young pianist delighted the audience with her sensitive playing.
-She is an outstanding pianist full of passion, concentration and youthful energy that draws the audience to her.
+She is an outstanding pianist full of passion, concentration and youthful energy, who draws the audience to her.

 The large dynamic spectrum across Brahms’ 16 Walzes op.
-39 was scrupulously illuminated by Elena Fischer-Dieskau, as well as the characteristical complexity which binds them.
-The young woman then shook the piano with Prokofiev's seventh Sonata op.
-83, playing with wild determination, alternating lyrical parts in lost "dreamworlds" with barbarian virtuosity.
+39 was illuminated by Elena Fischer-Dieskau, as well as the characteristical complexity which binds them.
+The young woman then shook the piano with Prokofiev's seventh Sonata, playing with wild determination, alternating lyrical parts in lost "dreamworlds" with barbarian virtuosity.

-Elena Fischer-Dieskau built this incredibly virtuosic piece that is Franz Liszt's Dante Sonata with a ruthless force but also a delicate differentiation in the lyrical parts.
+Elena Fischer-Dieskau built this incredibly virtuosic piece by Franz Liszt, Dante Sonata, with a ruthless force but also a delicate differentiation in the lyrical parts.